Gardimy/Microverse_project1/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> If you are a new developer and would like to have a basic project boilerplate to start practicing your code or creating your first app-features, cloning this project will give you what you need!
+>If you are a new developer and would like to have a basic project to start practicing your code or creating your first set up a Hello World app-features, cloning this project will give you what you need!

 > To get a local copy up and running, follow these steps:
 ### Prerequisites